A statement from Publishers for Palestine calling for a ceasefire and denouncing repression of Palestinian solidarity.

 By Joudie Kalla – Photography by Jamie Orlando Smith

-So many folks have said about the pandemic that “We’re all in this together,” and I even started saying it myself.
+So many folks have said about the pandemic that ?We?re all in this together,? and I even started saying it myself.
 But this is untrue in every way you look at it.
-The truth of the matter is that we are so not all in this together–at least not in equal measure.
+The truth of the matter is that we are so not all in this together?at least not in equal measure.

 The world we live in was never equal before the pandemic and is not equal during the pandemic.
 While we are all suffering to some degree, the disease has hit some people so much harder than others and has shown us the disparities and inequalities much more starkly than ever before.